WilliamPerezBeltran/css_grid/README.md

 Study grid css

 ## live-reload

+npm install -g live-server
- npm install -g live-reload
+npm install -g live-server
 how to use

-at index.html in console write live-reload
+at index.html in console write

+- live-reload